labnol/youtubemovies/readme.md

 # YouTube Movies

 [Zero Dollar Movies](http://zerodollarmovies.com/) is a catalog of free movies available on YouTube.
-The movies are discovered through the YouTube API and links curated by members of [Reddit](http://www.reddit.com/r/fullmoviesonyoutube/top).
+The movies are discovered through the [YouTube API](http://ctrlq.org/code/19608-youtube-search-api) and links curated by members of [Reddit](http://www.reddit.com/r/fullmoviesonyoutube/top).

 ## Reddit Movies

 This is a complete list of YouTube movies that have been submitted to the /r/fullmoviesonyoutube subreddit.
 The data was fetched with [Google Apps Script](http://ctrlq.org/code/19600-reddit-scraper-script) using the Reddit API.

-The list is sorted by the year of release.
+The list is sorted by the year of release and link directly to the movie on YouTube.
+Some of the links may not work in your country due to geography based licensing restictions in place at YouTube.

 * [L'Inferno Giuseppe de Liguoro (1911)](http://youtu.be/bo4T3GUL9I0)
 * [Dante's Inferno (1911)](http://youtu.be/iS4We4MDheg)